zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 Due to the non-preemptive nature of the nanokernel's scheduler, a fiber that performs lengthy computations may cause an unacceptable delay in the scheduling of other fibers, including higher priority and equal priority ones.
-To overcome such problems the fiber can choose to voluntarily relinquish the CPU from time to time to permit other fibers to execute.
+To overcome such problems, the fiber can choose to voluntarily relinquish the CPU from time to time to permit other fibers to execute.

 A fiber can relinquish the CPU in two ways: